MaxBrouwerMD/TicketSaver/PRIVACY.md

 Personal Data

-While using Our Service, We may ask You to provide certain personally identifiable information, including but not limited to:
+While using Our Service, we may ask you to provide certain personally identifiable information, including but not limited to:
 	•	Email address
 	•	Authentication details (when using email/password, Apple, or Facebook login)
 	•	Usage Data